Perilymph

 Perilymph is an extracellular fluid located within the inner ear.
 It is found within the scala tympani and scala vestibuli of the cochlea.
 The ionic composition of perilymph is comparable to that of plasma and cerebrospinal fluid.
 The major cation in perilymph is sodium, with the values of sodium and potassium concentration in the perilymph being 138 mM and 6.9 mM, respectively.
 It is also named Cotunnius' liquid and liquor cotunnii for Domenico Cotugno.

 Structure

 The inner ear has two major parts, the cochlea and the vestibular organ.
 They are connected in a series of canals in the temporal bone referred to as the bony labyrinth.
 The bone canals are separated by the membranes in parallel spaces referred to as the membranous labyrinth.
 The membranous labyrinth contains endolymph, and is surrounded by perilymph.
-The perilymph in the bony labyrinth serves as connection to the cerebrospinal fluid of the subarachnoid space via the perilymphatic duct.
+The perilymph in the bony labyrinth serves as a connection to the cerebrospinal fluid of the subarachnoid space via the perilymphatic duct.